Media Industry and My Passion for Radio

 But getting a career on the radio wasn’t an easy task for me.
 After I finished college, I was taken as an intern by a local government radio station.
 I thought that I had the best skills by having a mere degree in mass communication.
 I was totally wrong.
 There was so much expected from me that I had earlier imagined.

 As an intern, I was given a role which wasn’t quite attractive.
 I was an assistant reporter and I would often go from place to place to report an event happening as well as local news.
-Mostly, I never did the recording, but I would set up all electronic tools and equipment needed by the reporter.
+Mostly, I never did the recording, but I would set up all the electronic tools and equipment needed by the reporter.
 This mostly sucked.
 I felt that my capabilities were being undermined.
 These roles weren’t exciting at all.
 Nevertheless, I did have little options.
 Therefore I had to stick to these roles.
 I just prayed for the internship period to come to an end.

 A Radio Internship Opportunity Where I Failed Education